danwild/cesium-drawhelper/README.md

 	<li>Trigger callback function on edit</li>
     <li>Need to inspect function throwing error on circles</li>
     <li>Continue to remove unused plugin components</li>
+    <li>Added a 'Fence' geom (extruded Polyline), needs an update so that billboard markers match the height of the fence.</li>
 </ul>

 </ul>